Inheritance (Paolini novel): Critical reception

-Inheritance debuted at No. 1 on the USA Today's "Best-Selling Books" list, selling nearly half a million copies on the first day in the United States.
+Inheritance debuted at No. 1 on the USA Todays "Best-Selling Books" list, selling nearly half a million copies on the first day in the United States.

 The book received mixed reviews.
 Joshua Hill of Book Fantasy Review wrote that Inheritance was an improvement over previous books in the series and praised the characters of Roran, Arya, and Murtagh as "three of the most interesting characters I've ever had the pleasure to read".
 However, Hill criticized the plot for being overly reliant on magic and the ending as being too similar to the final three chapters of The Lord of the Rings.
 The Washington Posts Yvonne Zipp noted that, although the book is marketed to young adults, certain content may be too violent for younger readers, such as the scenes in which Nasuada is tortured and Arya's hand is degloved while trying to escape from shackles.

 Some reviews criticized the novel for being overly detailed and leaving unresolved plot threads.
 Shelby Scoffield of Deseret News called the book "a sophisticated novel" and "a sense of closure to a truly great series", but criticized Paolini's use of "long and boring details".
 Richard Marcus of the Seattle P-I said that "Paolini clutters up the book with page upon page of battles that could just as easily taken place off stage" and that "the last hundred or so pages of the book are spent in a very awkward attempt to tie up all the loose ends".
 He also says that, "In fact by wasting so much time on insignificant details along the way, the final confrontation with Galbatorix when it comes feels rushed.
 Even worse, discovering the location of the Rock of Kuthian and the Vault of Souls feels incredibly contrived."